Skip to content

 • -B, --insert-before <INSERT_BEFORE> — The revision(s) to insert before (can be repeated to create a merge commit)

-• --skip-empty — If true, when rebasing would produce an empty commit, the commit is abandoned.
+• --skip-emptied — If true, when rebasing would produce an empty commit, the commit is abandoned.
 It will not be abandoned if it was already empty before the rebase.
 Will never skip merge commits with multiple non-empty parents

 jj resolve